Updated: Dec 11, 2020

 We approached Mozingo Lake from the east with the intent to find Snow Buntings.
 These little white diamonds rarely visited the area, and we were responsible for the zone most known for finding them.

-As we entered into the recreation area, we encountered the vicious, yet adorable, Northern Shrike.
+As we entered the recreation area, we encountered the vicious, yet adorable, Northern Shrike.
 Why is the Northern Shrike vicious?
 It is a Passerine that attacks and impales its prey on barbs, spines, thorns, etc. This was a great sighting for the count, and we celebrated briefly before moving on.
 I privately continued the celebration for another 20 minutes, as this was a "life-bird" and is pictured above!

 Merely a Flesh Wound